tools4plant-omics/PABLOG/README.md

 Some examples are available inside examples/ folder.
 We added experiments for DAG and TPL genes benchmark, each of them has all required files and also the PABLOG's results.
 The user can see those as reference or to test the tool functionality.

 In case of doubts or report, don't hesitate to submit an issue in the dedicated section.
-Opinions and suggestions are welcome aswell!
+Opinions and suggestions are welcome as well!

 ## Known issues / work in progress